-Choosing A Therapist Outside Of Your Insurance Network
+Choosing An Out-Of-Network Therapist – Options Outside Your Insurance Plan

 Are you looking for an out-of-network therapist?
 Many individuals seek in-network providers to ensure services are covered without having to pay out-of-network fees.
 However, there can be reasons why you may want to consider seeking care outside your health plan network of providers.